erietz/erietz.github.io/_pages/linuxConfiguration.md

 ## Verbose Boot Up

-Open the file `/etc/default/grub` and look for a line like
+I prefer to see the boot messages as my machine starts up rather than a black screen.
+To show the messages, open the file `/etc/default/grub` and look for a line like

 ```sh
 GRUB_CMDLINE_LINUX_DEFAULT="quiet udev.log_priority=3"